Register office service changes due to the current coronavirus situation

 Outdoor ceremonies from 1 July 2021

 The Government has introduced new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
-This will be effective from 1 July 2021 in venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’.
+This will be effective from 1 July 2021 and is initially a temporary change that will run to 5 April 2022 in venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’.

 Outside areas will not be available at all venues so couples are advised to check with their chosen venue to see what may be possible.

-Due to the disruption caused by coronavirus, all citizens have six months from the date of their invitation letter to attend a ceremony.
+Due to the disruption caused by Coronavirus, all citizens have six months from the date of their Home Office invitation to attend a ceremony.

 On completion of virtual ceremonies, certificates will be posted by Royal Mail special delivery.
 Please note you must be in the UK for your virtual ceremony.

 Group ceremonies will be a short ceremony with no dignitary or official photographer.
-No guests including children will be admitted to the ceremony.
+Each citizen can bring one adult guest.
+No children will be admitted to the ceremony.

-To book your ceremony you must have a Home Office invitation letter/email.
+To book your ceremony you must have a Home Office invitation.
 We are not able to book a ceremony on approval/decision letters and any emails received with the incorrect letter will not be responded to as a priority.

-If you have received a Home Office invitation, to book a ceremony forward your Home Office invitation by email to firstname.lastname@example.org with your full name and telephone number.
+If you have received a Home Office invitation, to book a ceremony forward this invitation by email to firstname.lastname@example.org with your full name and telephone number.

-We are receiving a high number of email enquiries and are not able to respond as quickly as we would like to so please do not email in multiple times as this delays responding to everyone sooner.
-Once you have submitted an email request you should wait for us to call you.
+Please do not email in multiple times as this delays responding to everyone sooner.
+Once you have emailed us, you should wait for us to call you.

 All deaths are being registered by telephone appointment.